 Editor’s note: This is not a debate about whether vaccines and Tylenol cause autism but a true story written by a mom about her son Liam who was born healthy and now has severe autism.
 Liam’s health was destroyed after his family did everything the doctors told them to do, including giving Liam the vaccines on the current childhood schedule, as well as Tylenol before and after the shots.
 As Susie Olson-Corgan, Liam’s mom, explains in this story, she followed all of the doctors’ advice she and as a result her son ended up with severe autism.
-I met Susie at a conference about the future of immunity in Seattle, Washington.
+It is clear to her that vaccines and Tylenol cause autism, at least in her son’s case.
+I met Susie at a conference, The Future of Immunity in Seattle, Washington.
 She left her son for the first time to attend the conference, needing two caregivers to be with him while she was gone.
 Susie looked familiar and I realized I had seen her in a Vaxxed video called Seattle Moms Rock.
 She has generously agreed to share what happened to her family on this blog. ~Jennifer Margulis, Ph.D.

 My Son’s Stolen Childhood

 I was 22 years old, healthy, and active when I got pregnant with Liam.
 The pregnancy was pretty easy.
 The first trimester I had morning sickness, but after that it was a breeze.
 We moved twice while I was pregnant and I would overdo it sometimes, but a few days of downtime was all I needed to recover.
 I loved walking around our local lake with friends.
 When it got colder I turned to mall walking and doing pregnancy exercise DVDs.
 I felt great.
 I was so excited to become a mom.